Yottaa/e-comet-heroku/addon-doc.md

 ## Dashboard

-> callout
-> For more information on the features available within the Yottaa dashboard please see the docs at [mysite.com/docs](mysite.com/docs).
+> For more information on the features available within the Yottaa dashboard please see the docs at [Yottaa Website](http://www.yottaa.com).

-The Yottaa dashboard allows you to [[describe dashboard features]].
+The Yottaa dashboard allows you to

+### Display and Change Optimizer Status

+If the current status of your site optimizer is live, you can switch it to either bypass mode or transparent proxy mode.

+Otherwise, you can resume it to live status.

+### Flush Yottaa Cache

+Remove all cached items of your site from Yottaa CDN servers.

+### Purge Yottaa Cache

+Remove all cached items of your site that match the provide list of regular expressions from Yottaa CDN servers.

+### Update Yottaa Optimizer Settings

+Coming soon...

 The dashboard can be accessed via the CLI: